git/git.github.io/rev_news/drafts/edition-111.md

 + [[PATCH 0/3] color: add support for 12-bit RGB colors](https://lore.kernel.org/git/20240429164849.78509-1-dev+git@drbeat.li/)

-  Beat Bolli sent a patch series made of 3 patches to add 12 bit RGB color support to the color parsing code.
+  Beat Bolli sent a patch series consisting of 3 patches to add 12 bit RGB color support to the color parsing code.
 That code is used especially when parsing configuration files, as
   [a lot of configuration options](https://git-scm.com/docs/git-config#Documentation/git-config.txt-coloradvice)